daBack/express-Startup/README.md

-# Here is a simple way to easy setup an Express server based on node.
+# An easy setup an Express server based on node.
 All necessary pieces are included.

 ## Installation